rhansoutlook/CucumberAppiumGuide/README.md

 **Title**

-Technology demnstrator that uses both Cucumber / Gherkin open source tool and Appium for Automation Testing on mobile platforms
+Technology demonstrator that uses both Cucumber / Gherkin open source tool and Appium for Automation Testing on mobile platforms

 **Description**